virtuozzo/cloudscripting-docs/docs/creating-templates/basic-configs.md

 - *name* - JPS custom name

 This is a mandatory body part of the application package, which includes the information about JPS name and the type of the application installation (the <b>*'install'*</b> mode initiates a new environment creation required for a deployment, the <b>*'update'*</b> mode performs actions on the existing environment).
 This basic string should be extended with the settings required by the application you are packing.
-The following configuration details are included beside the <b>*'type': { }*</b> parameter:
+The following configuration details are included beside the <b>*'type': " "*</b> parameter:

-<h2>Application Workflow</h2>
+<h2>Manifest Overview</h2>

+There is a set of available parameters to define a manifest installation behaviour, custom description and design, application icons and success texts etc.

 **Basic Template**
 ```